riccardik/exp_assignment2/readme.md

 This runs the random simulation, the state of the robot will be outputted on the shell with the information about the command received and an eventual change of state.

-If you want to interact with the simulation by givin commands you have to run:
+If you want to interact with the simulation by giving direct commands you have to run:

     source ~/my_ros/devel/setup.bash
     roslaunch exp_assignment2 gazebo_world2.launch